 Statutes of limitations are almost always at least one year, so if you file promptly, you should have little to worry about.

 Act fast for claims against a government agency.
 To sue a city, county, state, or governmental agency (for example, a school district), you first must promptly file a claim with the people in charge (for example, the school board, county board of supervisors, city council).
+(For example, you have two years to file a claim against the federal government based on negligence.)
 Once your claim is rejected–and it usually will be–you can file in small claims court.
 Often, your administrative claim must be filed within three to six months after your loss occurred, or you'll be out of luck.

 Once you know what the applicable statute of limitations period is for your claim, you still need to know when the clock starts ticking on filing your claim.
 Here's the general rule: Start with the day the injury to your person or property occurred, or, if a contract is involved, start with the day the contract was broken.
 When a contract to pay in installments is involved, start with the day each payment was missed.
 There are certain exceptions to this general rule.